loentar/ngrest/README.md

 };
 ```

-2) add operation implementation - append this lines into `Calculator.cpp`:
+2) add implementation - append these lines into `Calculator.cpp`:

 ```
 int Calculator::add(int a, int b)